 Don’t laugh this off.
-Many survivors who are not facing much of a trial, or even worse, ones who are sitting pretty with fully stocked pantries inside intact homes, have been found dead from suicide because their minds gave out before their bodies did.
+Many survivors who are not facing much of a trial, or even worse, ones who are sitting pretty with fully stocked pantries inside intact homes, took their own lives because their minds gave out before their bodies did.

 Don’t let that be you!
 As long as you are alive there is hope!

 In speaking with homeless people on all of my travels and occasionally for work, I noticed one consistent factor among the “veteran” homeless, if you want to call them that.

 They all accept their situation.
 That’s it.
 They just accept it without negative or positive emotion.